macloo/python-beginners/README.md

 Used in conjunction with the book [Automate the Boring Stuff with Python](http://automatetheboringstuff.com/), by Al Sweigart (2015).
 There is a link to download his code under "Additional Content" on that page.

 Since 2012, I have been teaching Python to journalism students.
 I used to use a set of tutorials called *Learn Python the Hard Way*.
-I’ve been trying to find a new set of instructions suitable for my students, whose previous experience with programming is recent and limited to client-side JavaScript.
+I sought a new set of instructions suitable for my students, whose previous experience with programming is recent and limited to client-side JavaScript.

-I adopted Sweigart’s text in 2017.
+I adopted Sweigart’s text in 2017 after examining several others.
 I’m really pleased with the way he introduces the basics of Python 3.
-I decided to abandon Python 2 in mid-2017, and it’s great to have found a beginner text that explains enough but not too much.
+I decided to abandon Python 2 in 2017, and it’s great to have found a beginner text that explains enough but not too much.
 I love Sweigart’s style and his examples.

 The one thing I dislike in Sweigart’s book is his assumption that we would be using IDLE.
 We write our code in [Atom](https://atom.io/) and run it in Terminal (or PowerShell on Windows).